Separated sets

 In topology and related branches of mathematics, separated sets are pairs of subsets of a given topological space that are related to each other in a certain way: roughly speaking, neither overlapping nor touching.
 The notion of when two sets are separated or not is important both to the notion of connected spaces (and their connected components) as well as to the separation axioms for topological spaces.

 Separated sets should not be confused with separated spaces (defined below), which are somewhat related but different.
 Separable spaces are again a completely different topological concept.

 Definitions

 There are various ways in which two subsets $A$ and $B$ of a topological space $X$ can be considered to be separated.
 A most basic way in which two sets can be separated is if they are disjoint, that is, if their intersection is the empty set.
 This property has nothing to do with topology as such, but only set theory.
-Each of the properties below is stricter than disjointness, incorporating some topological information.
-The properties are presented in increasing order of specificity, each being a stronger notion than the preceding one.
+Each of the following properties is stricter than disjointness, incorporating some topological information.

+The properties below are presented in increasing order of specificity, each being a stronger notion than the preceding one.